Development | Q&A | OrangePi Neo-01

 How does Manjaro work on the OrangePi Neo?

-What extra packages are used?
+Which extra packages are used?

-What functions work already on the prototype?
+What functions worked already on the prototype?

 Since the OrangePi Neo-01 is a Linux first device, we made clear to only add Linux supported hardware to the device.
 For the gyroscope the BOSCH 260 was chosen.
 Initial support is already given via hhd.
-So we have full control over the controllers, via handycon or hhd, which adds additional features like gyro and RGB control (still work in progress).
+So we have full control over the controllers, via handycon (replaced by inputplumber) or hhd, which adds additional features like gyro and RGB control (still work in progress).
 Via gamescope swipe gestures got implemented, which open QAM and the Steam Menu, even in-game.
 Power button and Audio control work out of the box.

-What functions we still work on?
+Which functions we had to work on?

 • controller support still needs to be added to OpenGamepadUI